mkhan305/timeblocker/README.md

             Enter Tasks here.
 Each Task is sent to the Task List upon entering.
         Task List
             A current list of checkboxes for your current tasks.
 Clicking each task will cross it out.
 This will not affect its uploading to the Google Calendar.
 You may remove a task from the task list by clicking the “x” button beside it.
 These are saved to the Google Calendar by clicking the Sync button in the Menu Bar.
+    After Syncing, in your Google Calendar, you should see an auto generated even pop up with the tasks completed in both the title and body of the event.
+And our signature sign-off, Made With <3 by Timeblocker.

 About:

 Authors: